x

 What is Unmoderated Usability Testing?

-Usability testing is the process of testing designs with users, used for collecting information about user experience – how difficult or easy the product is to use.
+Usability testing is the process of testing designs with users, used for collecting valuable insights about user experience – how difficult or easy the product is to use.
 Because the experience of the user is subjective and intangible, it relies on observing how users interact with the product as a way to learn about their experience.

 What is Website Testing?